rishabhjain77/Data-Programming/README.md

 The prediction is done on unseen data on neural networks.

 For all models ROC,AUC,Cross Validation and Confusion Matrix has been plotted.

+Change the branch to master to view the code and dataset.

+Dataset is taken from Kaggle.